cocos/cocos-docs/en/cocos-service/agc-remote.md

 `applyLastFetched(): void`

-Corresponding to `loadLastFetched` + `apply` methods from Java SDK.
+Corresponding to `loadLastFetched` + `apply` methods of the Java SDK.
 Obtains the cached data that is successfully fetched last time, and applies parameter values.

 **Example**: